Calcium Deficiency In Plants

-Often time’s the symptoms calcium deficiencies are mistaken as some form of pathological rot.
+Often time’s, the symptoms of calcium deficiencies are mistaken as some form of pathological rot.

 Generally, calcium deficiency symptoms appear initially as localised tissue necrosis (premature death of cells resulting black coloured, soft, liquidy tissue lesions) which leads to stunted plant growth, necrotic leaf margins on young leaves or curling of the leaves, and eventual death of terminal buds and root tips.
 Other symptoms could include premature flower drop, yellow leaf margins and distorted new growth.

 During times of rapid growth, plants need calcium to maintain cellular integrity.
-During this time rapid cell division occurs and calcium deficient plants will manifest the physiological symptoms of calcium deficiency.
-Orchids and particularly the cattleya alliance manifest the symptoms in the new emerging growth which invariably turns black and is accompanied by cell death (necrosis).
+During this time, rapid cell division occurs, and calcium-deficient plants will manifest the physiological symptoms of calcium deficiency.
+Orchids and particularly the cattleya alliance, manifest the symptoms in the newly emerging growth, which invariably turns black and is accompanied by cell death (necrosis).

-Calcium is absorbed through the growing root tips and is transported to the growing parts of the plants via xylem vascular system.
-Once deposited in cell walls it cannot be translocated to other parts of the plant.
-There are some nutrients can be translocated from mature growth to new developing growth, when the nutrient is in short supply.
+Calcium is absorbed through the growing root tips and is transported to the growing parts of the plants via the xylem vascular system.
+Once deposited in cell walls, it cannot be translocated to other parts of the plant.
+There are some nutrients that can be translocated from mature growth to new developing growth when the nutrient is in short supply.

 Using a Dyna-Gro Nutrient Solution means that there is no need to use an additional fertiliser to supplement your plants with calcium.
 In fact, all the essential nutrients required to support optimal growth are formulated into Dyna-Gro Nutrient Solutions.

-Below is a chart comparing some commonly available fertiliser to Dyna-Gro.
-Not that they do not have calcium in their formulations while Dyna-Gro does.
+Below is a chart comparing some commonly available fertilisers to Dyna-Gro.
+Not that they do not have calcium in their formulations, while Dyna-Gro does.

 Return to the Essential Plant Nutrients Page